Lesson 25 Practice Problems (KEY)#

 0 |

-Time Until the FDR Fills (1 MB card)#
+f.
+Time to fill the FDR (1 MB card)

-This ensures that no frequency components above the Nyquist frequency enter the ADC.
+This ensures no frequency components above the Nyquist frequency enter the ADC.

 T / F: An ADC’s maximum quantization error cannot be greater than its resolution.